beginning of content

 Invasive group A streptococcal (iGAS) infections

-In rare cases the bacteria can cause a severe, life-threatening infection known as invasive group A streptococcal (iGAS) infection.
-Types of iGAS are:
+In rare cases, the bacteria can cause a severe, life-threatening infection known as invasive group A streptococcal (iGAS) infection.
+This includes bone and joint infections such as osteomyelitis and septic arthritis.
+Other types of invasive group A streptococcal infection include:

 What are the symptoms of group A streptococcal infection?

-The symptoms of group A streptococcal infection depend on where the infection is in your body.
-One common symptom of GAS infection is fever.
+One common symptom of group A streptococcal infection is fever.
+Other symptoms of group A streptococcal infection depend on where the infection is in your body.

-Early symptoms of iGAS infections can also include fever and:
+Early symptoms of invasive group A streptococcal infections can include fever and:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.